n8n-io/n8n-docs/docs/nodes/credentials/WooCommerce/README.md

 # WooCommerce

 You can find information about the operations supported by the WooCommerce node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.wooCommerce) page.
-You can also browse the source code of the node on [WooCommerce](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/WooCommerce).
+You can also browse the source code of the node on [GitHub](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/WooCommerce).

-## Pre-requisites
+## Prerequisites

 Create a [WooCommerce](https://woocommerce.com/) account.